Joshua James (lifesaver): Legacy

 James is honored every year at his grave-site on May 23, Joshua James Day, by the Hull Life–Saving Museum at the former Point Allerton Lifesaving Station.
 His house built in 1850 still stands in Hull, Massachusetts and is marked as having been his home.
-The Point Allerton station also still stands, but is no longer in use.
+The Point Allerton station also still stands, housing the Hull Lifesaving Museum.

 In 2003, the Coast Guard created the Joshua James Ancient Keeper Award to honor the Coast Guard personnel with the most seniority in rescue work and the highest record of achievement.

 USCGC James (WMSL-754), the fifth National Security Cutter, was named in honor of his life and dedication to saving lives.
 The cutter's sponsor is James' great great niece, Charlene Benoit.
 She is the great grand daughter of Joshua James', brother Samuel James.

 There is a small memorial park in honor of Captain James in Hull, Massachusetts.

 Captain James' Gold Lifesaving Medal is in the collection of the United States Coast Guard Museum at the Coast Guard Academy in New London, Connecticut.